Current majority government:

-“Through implementation of the 2030 NWT Climate Change Strategic Framework, the GNWT [Government of the Northwest Territories] will address the concerns and interest of NWT residents by providing the GNWT with a long-term comprehensive and coordinated response to climate change, outlined in three goals:
+According to the Government of Northwest Territories' website (3), “Through implementation of the 2030 NWT Climate Change Strategic Framework, the GNWT [Government of the Northwest Territories] will address the concerns and interest of NWT residents by providing the GNWT with a long-term comprehensive and coordinated response to climate change, outlined in three goals:

 1) Transition to a strong, healthy economy that uses less fossil fuel, thereby reducing greenhouse gas emissions by 30% below 2005 levels by 2030.

 2) Increasing understanding of climate change impacts occurring in the NWT.

 3) Building resilience and adapting to a changing climate.”

 Percentage of 2020/2021 budget estimated to be allocated to the environment:

 - Broad act regulating pollution and environmental contaminants.

 -Defines the environmental values of the NWT and states that “every adult resident in the Northwest Territories has the right to protect the environment and the public trust.”